M-delRio/Location-API/README.md

 query={momentsByEvent(id:"5f2b94ce639af760fb9fdbf9"){_id, analysis_type, definition_id}}
 ```

-For clarity request examples included in this documentation will be demonstrated with query values expressed as JSON.
+For clarity, request examples included in this documentation will be demonstrated with query values expressed as JSON.

 Various tools exist to simplify sending queries such as [GraphiQL](https://www.apollographql.com/blog/4-simple-ways-to-call-a-graphql-api-a6807bcdb355/)